-With the 3.2 release of our self serve offering, Ozmo has made great strides in creating more seamless means for users to find the right content.
+With the 3.2 release of our customer self serve offering, Ozmo has made great strides in creating more seamless means for users to find the right content.
 Months ago, we began an investigation into the current state of the product where we asked two questions: how do customers expect to find the content they’re looking for and can they find it easily?

 The Experience & Design team at Ozmo poured over analytics, looking at metrics such as utilization and how far into Ozmo’s help content users were progressing.
 Taking these goals of delivering even more customers to the most helpful answers, the Design team developed several hypotheses for potential areas that might be hindering solution seekers.

 Hypothesis #1: Having more routes or abilities to arrive at a possible answer is valuable and it ultimately results in guiding more people to solutions.

 Depending on the integration method of our self-serve content, many customers were starting their path by orienting themselves with their device or app they have questions about.
 This device and app selection process, or flow as we refer to it, had areas for improvement.
 In other words, there was only one option for how you could find your specific device and app.
 This initial step was for many, the gateway to arriving at a potential solution.
 What if this process of finding a device or app could be better optimized?
 Could we take some cues from what’s become typical e-commerce and offer many alternative ways of selecting your device?

 Hypothesis #2: The appearance of the device and app selection step could be modernized and more consistent to foster additional trust with our customers.